What Jobs Can You Get With a Communications Degree?

 Learn how an online master’s in communications from Newhouse can move you toward your ideal career—whether you’re a seasoned journalist or a professional outside the field looking to break in.

-Featured Media Management Careers
+Featured Media Management Jobs in Communications

 Marketing managers lead teams in media organizations to promote and position a brand or product that a company sells.
-The goal of a marketing manager is to typically raise brand awareness, promote a specific event or discover new ways that a company can attract customers to purchase a given product.
+The goal of a marketing manager is typically to raise brand awareness, promote a specific event or discover new ways that a company can attract customers to purchase a given product.

 Media Planning Manager